Best speakeasies in the Twin Cities

 Cocktail in a rocks glass

-This post was original published on February 8, 2023 and was most recently updated on February 21, 2025.
+This post was original published on February 8, 2023 and was most recently updated on February 10, 2026.

 Hidden entrances, secret passwords, strong drinks: once an illicit way obtain alcohol during Prohibition, a century later, speakeasies have been reimagined as stylish spaces to enjoy craft cocktails.
 As I mentioned in my post about the best distilleries in the Twin Cities, I am very much a cocktail person, and speakeasies appeal to my love of history and penchant for the dramatic.
-The Twin Cities and surrounding suburbs are home to several speakeasies, and here's a guide to my favorites—I'll update this post periodically with new finds.
+The Twin Cities and surrounding suburbs are home to several speakeasies, and here's a guide to my favorites—I update this post periodically with new finds.

 Minneapolis

-Liquid Swords, Billy After Dark
+Billy After Dark (Minneapolis)

-Just figuring out how to make a reservation at Billy After Dark is a challenge, much less tracking down the location (hint: it's in Minneapolis's North Loop).
-Once you're in the door, the cocktail list is similarly mysterious: instead of listing the ingredients, each drink is described by the emotions it's meant to evoke.
+Billy After Dark is intentionally vague about its location, in true speakeasy tradition (hint: ask the staff at Billy Sushi to point you in the right direction).
+Once you're in the door, the mood is very eclectic and vibey, with drinks that feel like they're meant to evoke a specific emotion.
 If this sounds strange and out of your comfort zone, give it a shot anyway—my visit to Billy After Dark is one of the most memorable dining experiences I've ever had.

 Neon sign reading "Bad decisions make better stories"